-A brief study of the history, theme, author, and key verse of each book of the Bible, as well as a look at the timeline of the biblical eras.
+A study of the history, theme, author, and key verse for each book of the Bible, as well as a look at the timeline of biblical eras.
 This class will highlight specific examples of the character of God throughout the true, historical stories of the Bible.
-Biblical examples of many of the other classes taught throughout the year will also be discussed, such as spiritual warfare, the Father heart of God, and leadership.
 Students will grasp a big-picture view of the story of salvation presented in the Bible, from cover-to-cover.

-A down-to-earth approach to understanding the spiritual realm, putting on the Armor of God, knowing our authority, understanding why evil exists, and practical ways to wage warfare.
-They will also see the flip side of the power of God and His Father’s heart–the tender, nurturing, and accepting side of who we are in Him.
+This study is a down-to-earth approach to understanding the spiritual realm, putting on the Armor of God, knowing our authority, understanding why evil exists, and practical ways to wage warfare.

 Throughout the gospel, Jesus created an environment for making disciples.
 Since we are also called to make disciples, we want to create that same environment.
 This study examines six principles of creating an environment for disciple making in the context of youth ministry.
 Topics covered include: an atmosphere of love, building a biblical group image, a consistent contacting ministry, a proper concept of Christ, prayerful dependence, and communicating the Word of God.
 Time is also spent discussing the characteristics of a youth worker.

 World Views and Religions